UWorld Pharmacy Book

-Guideline/Drug Updates and Errata
+Updates and Errata

 RxPrep content (e.g., NAPLEX Course Book, MPJE/CPJE Manuals and QBanks) is up-to-date at the time of publishing, but drug information and laws can change at any time.
 If information changes after a product is published, we will post exam-relevant updates in the Guideline/Drug Updates tables below.
-If we find anything that needs a correction or clarification it will be included in the Errata tables below.
+If we find anything that needs a correction or clarification, it will be included in the Errata tables below.

-Updates: 2023 UWorld RxPrep Course Book
+Updates: 2026 UWorld RxPrep Course Book

-NAPLEX-relevant guideline and drug updates from June 2022-May 2023
+NAPLEX-relevant guideline and drug updates from June 2025 – May 2026

 Page | Update Type | Description |